tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 (lacking a separate encryption key, there is no way to write data which appears legitimate to a legitimate client).
 Therefore, **message confidentiality** is necessary when exchanging these secrets.
-**Forward security** is preferred so that an attacker recording an exchange today cannot launch this attack at some future point after compromising the necessary keys.
+**Forward secrecy** is preferred so that an attacker recording an exchange today cannot launch this attack at some future point after compromising the necessary keys.

 Functionality
 -------------